TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Connection to 10.88.88.200 closed by remote host.
     ```

-1. Log back in and confirm the platform version:
+5. To log in again and confirm the platform version:

     ```bash
     % ssh root@10.88.88.200